 Images should be saved as JPEGs or PNG files, no larger than 200dpi and maximum 4MB per image.
 Please ensure images are of good quality.
 Works should be created within the last three years.

 Animators may submit short video files or a combination of video and 2-D images of work within their Additional Works.
 Please limit each video file to 2 minutes / 8MB.

 Please label each image in the following way:

 Dimensions should be calculated in centimetres.
 Please keep medium list short - main material and surface.

-Once applications have closed, a panel of practising artists, will make a selection based on your application statement and digital portfolio.
-There is no interview or sketchbook element to the interview process.
-Successful applicants will be offered a place on the course within one week of the deadline.
+Once the application deadline has passed, a panel of practising artists will make a selection based on your application statement and digital portfolio.
+There is no interview or sketchbook element to the application process.
+Successful applicants will be offered a place on the course within one month of the deadline.

-A limited number of places with a 25% concessionary rate are available, to qualify for a concessionary rate applicants must be a recipient of either disability support, jobseekers allowance or an equivalent Universal Credit claimant.
-Once offered a place, successful applicants will be asked to provide documented proof as a claimant.
+A limited number of bursaries are available, to qualify applicants must be a recipient of either disability support, jobseekers allowance or an equivalent Universal Credit claimant and some extenuating circumstances will be considered on a case-by-case basis.
+These can be applied for once a place has been offered, successful applicants will be asked to provide documented proof as a claimant.